Ranjan-ranju/run-claude-docker/README.md

 - Claude config: `~/.claude` → `/home/$(whoami)/.claude`
 - SSH keys: `~/.ssh` → `/home/$(whoami)/.ssh` (read-only)
 - Git config: `~/.gitconfig` → `/home/$(whoami)/.gitconfig` (read-only)

+### Authentication Integration

+The script makes a best effort to forward your Claude authentication into the container session:

+- **Seamless Login**: Your existing Claude authentication is automatically available
+- **OAuth Preservation**: Maintains your logged-in state and subscription access
+- **Config Merging**: Intelligently merges host Claude configuration with container settings
+- **Permission Bypass**: Automatically enables bypass permissions mode for streamlined operation

+No need to run `claude auth` inside the container - your host authentication is preserved and forwarded automatically.

 ## Testing the Setup